kridg/Level6_PD/README.md

 - **Modern UI**: Tailwind CSS, transitions, animated sections, responsive NavBar and mobile menu
 - **Auth & security**: token auth endpoint, automatic token creation, CORS configured, environment-based settings

-## Notes
+## Important Notes

-- SQLite is used automatically when Postgres env vars are absent, enabling quick local demos
+- **Database:** SQLite is used automatically when PostgreSQL environment variables are not set, enabling quick local demos without additional setup
-- All content (events, feedback, FAQs, services) is editable from Django admin at `/admin/`
+- **Content Management:** All content (events, feedback, FAQs, services) can be edited from Django admin at `http://localhost:8000/admin/`
-- Public content endpoints are readable without auth; inquiry management is protected by token auth
+- **Authentication:** Public content endpoints are readable without auth; inquiry management is protected by token authentication
+- **Environment Variables:** The app works out of the box without a `.env` file.
+Only create one if you need to customize settings or use PostgreSQL
+- **Admin Panel:** The admin panel is accessible at `/admin` route and requires authentication.
+Regular users cannot access it through navigation

+## Troubleshooting

+If you encounter issues, check the [Troubleshooting](#troubleshooting) section below or refer to `SETUP.md` for detailed setup instructions.